 Below are the Ayurvedic herbs that help to increase melanin in the hair :

 Bhringraj or Eclipta Alba has hair darkening properties that are very useful in stopping premature greying of hair.
 Bhringraj can be used in the form of oil.
 You can also add its powder in your hair masks.

 The seed oil of Vibhitaka or Bibhitaki is beneficial for preventing premature grey hair.
-The fruits of this deciduous tree, is also used as one of the components of Triphala, a Tridosha hara (balances all 3 doshas), commonly used for good health.
+The fruits of this deciduous tree are also used as one of the components of Triphala, a Tridosha Hara (balances all 3 doshas), commonly used for good health.

 3. Mango seed

 Mango seed is one of the largest fruit seeds that are rich in various vitamins and minerals, which can help to control greying hair.
 You can make a paste from its powder and apply it directly to your scalp.
 Mango seeds can strengthen hair follicles and prevent hair fall.